 Welcome to the St. Augustin Catholic School Art news page.
-I am excited to meet my new students for the 2018-19 school year.
+I am excited to meet my new students for the new school year.
 Please check out the "About Mrs. Crawford" page to get to know me better.
 Check back to this website throughout the year for news and updates about what is happening in art at St. Augustin Catholic School.

 The first projects of the year were centered around the annual Home and School fundraiser, Original Works.
 Kindergarten students made a ladybug collage; First graders painted a heart after learning about artist, Jim Dine; Third graders drew and painted a mixed media snowman; and Fourth graders drew a parrot in the manner of Mexican Amate Bark Painting.
 After being introduced to French artist, Henri Matisse, Fifth graders made a paper collage using their hand as a subject.
 Sixth graders drew a pastel portrait of either their pet or an animal they chose.
 Seventh graders learned about Molas, an art form created by the Kuna Indians in the San Blas Islands, then made their own cut-paper Mola.
 The Eight grade worked with color and design creating a painting in the manner of Sonia Delaunay.